con-tools/con-tools/docs/API.md

 **Output:** A property list containing the details of the new event record, with the following
 fields:
-* `status`: the boolean value true if the creation succeeded.
+* `status`: the boolean value true if the creation succeeded
-* `id`: numeric identifier for the convention in the system.
+* `id`: numeric identifier for the event in the system

 *Example:*
 ```